Skip to main content

 People have probably noticed that in my articles on grief, I am being transparent.
 Anyone grieving needs to do this at least with themselves and counselors (which can include caring friends and family).
 I also admit to muddling through it all and probably never knowing the answers.

 This time, I am admitting that I underestimated Charlene's love for me.
 In my defense, we had a time of troubles years ago and she said she did not love me as much as before.
 In her defense, people change over time and she did indeed love me again later on.
-The other part is that I did not know until she went to be with Jesus how much I love her.
+The other part is that I did not know how much I love her until she went to be with Jesus.

 People don't need to dramatically proclaim and demonstrate "I love you!" all the time.
-Love can be demonstrated in small ways as well, trickling in as time passes.
-They don't have to be material, either.
+Love can be shown in small ways as well, adding up as time passes.
+Expressions don't have to be material, either.
 Encouraging remarks, courtesies, showing respect, and other things add up.
-I bought a small book light so I could read in the living room without disturbing her, for example.
+For example, I bought a small book light so I could read in the living room at night without disturbing her.

 Another day that I learn through my grief.
 This time, I realized that bagging up trail mix and animal cookies for me was an act of love by my wife.